tutorcruncher/timecruncher/features/automated-emails.md

 ---
 layout: features
 title: Automated Emails - TutorCruncher
-description: Send Emails for your invoices, lesson reports, welcoming clients, informing tutors.
-Email your clients or tutors with Broadcasts.
-From different Emails.
-Email analytics.
-Email your clients or tutors with Broadcasts.
+description: Send customised automated emails for your invoices, lesson reports, welcoming clients and informing tutors.
+Send marketing emails to any of your users.
 keywords:
   - Automated Emails
   - Customise Emails